A New Express train service debuts in Florida

 Chicago restaurateur Brendan Sodikoff oversees this aspect of the experience and it’s nothing short of delightful.
 The menu was creative and fun, the food was delicious.
 The service was a little spotty, but it was very crowded and all the staff was professional and congenial, if not prompt.

-Time escaped me and I hurried back for the train home.
+Time escaped me and I hurried back to the train home.
 Just for fun, I jumped on the Palm Trolley to be delivered in front of the station with lots of time to spare.

 As I waited in the Select lounge, I encountered a friend, also a second generation Fort Lauderdale native.
 She had been following the evolution of Brightline as well and had the same idea as I for a fun Saturday outing.